GalenGao/GalenGao.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, actually in Python and Django.
+I am a Database Administrator.
+Currently doing more in oracle, actually in Mysql , Linux and so on.

-email: agus[at]python.web.id
+email: galengao1987@163.com